Great Synagogue of Bordeaux: 19th century

 A Neoclassical synagogue building was completed in 1812 as the first major synagogue built after Napoleon emancipated France's Jews.
 In 1873, this building was destroyed by fire.

 A new synagogue, designed by Charles Bruguet, with the input of Charles Durand and Paul Abadie, and engineering by Gustave Eiffel, was completed in 1882 on a new site.
 Costing 660,000 French francs, the building was financed by donations, including significant contributions from the Pereire family, who were bankers, as well as from local and national government.
 The new synagogue was France's biggest synagogue when it was opened.
 The building combines Romanesque Revival and Byzantine Revival styles.
-There are two towers on the façade, similar to bell towers on church façades; some contemporary Jews criticised the design for looking too like a church, and refused to give over funding for the towers to be topped with bulbs.
+There are two towers on the façade, similar to bell towers on church façades; some contemporary Jews criticised the design for looking too much like a church, and refused to give funding for the towers to be topped with bulbs.
 At the top of the façade there is a sculpture of the Tablets of Stone bearing the Ten Commandments.